 Descrizione

-*L'acquisto di questo vino è limitato a una bottiglia per cliente, a causa della sua produzione limitata
+*L'acquisto di questo vino è limitato a una bottiglia per cliente, a causa della sua produzione limitata.

 Dettagli del prodotto